jank-lang/jank-lang.org/resources/src/blog/2023-01-13-optimizing-sequences.md

 when we call these functions.

 ### Sequence lengths
-If we follow how `apply` works, it looks like this:
+If we follow how `apply` works on the C++ side, it looks like this:

 ```cpp
 object_ptr apply_to(object_ptr const &source, object_ptr const &args)